3.19 Treatment failure

-- Clinical failure is used to decide when to change treatment in many low- and middle-income countries (LMICs).
+- Clinical failure is used to decide when to change treatment in some low- and middle-income countries (LMICs).
 This is when viral load tests are not available and/or there are limited options for a new combination.

-When there are new treatment options, then changing all three drugs to a new combination is recommended.
+When there are new treatment options, then changing all three drugs to a new combination is usually recommended.

 Blips do not count as treatment failure.

 Virological failure usually occurs first.
 It can sometimes take months for this to lead to clinical failure.

 Management of treatment failure is a specialised area, and approaches changes based on new research.

 i-Base produce a detailed guide to changing treatment (August 2021).